 Are they clicking on your landing pages?
 After how long?
 Which section of the blog was interesting?

-Too many questions run across every blogger’s mind every time they publish a blog post.
+Too many questions run across a blogger’s mind every time they publish a blog post.
 Lucky for us, there are tools to track a reader’s actions every time they land on a blog post.

 The most accurate and effective way to determine audience behavior is through Google Analytics.